dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/overview.md

 - <xref:System.Windows.Forms.ICurrencyManagerProvider> interface

   A class that implements the <xref:System.Windows.Forms.ICurrencyManagerProvider> interface is a component that provides its own <xref:System.Windows.Forms.CurrencyManager> to manage the bindings associated with this particular component.
-Access to the custom <xref:System.Windows.Forms.CurrencyManager> is provided by the <xref:System.Windows.Forms.ICurrencyManagerProvider.CurrencyManager%2A> property.
+Access to the custom `CurrencyManager` is provided by the <xref:System.Windows.Forms.ICurrencyManagerProvider.CurrencyManager%2A> property.

   > [!NOTE]
   > A class that inherits from <xref:System.Windows.Forms.Control> manages bindings automatically through its <xref:System.Windows.Forms.Control.BindingContext%2A> property, so cases in which you need to implement the <xref:System.Windows.Forms.ICurrencyManagerProvider> are fairly rare.